luishmq/insurance_cross_sell/README.md

 ![](imgs/gain_curve.png)

-Based on these metrics, the model chosen for this project was **XGBoost Classifier**
+Based on these metrics, the model chosen for this project was **XGBoost Classifier**.

-The adjustment of the hyperparameters of the chosen model was carried out using the Baysian Optimazation method.
+The adjustment of the hyperparameters of the chosen model was carried out using the Bayesian Optimazation method.

 In short, given an objective function (which in this work was the maximization of the model's accuracy) this method seeks the **global optimum** by approximating the real function of hyperparameters through a “false” function called a substitute function.